Listen to the Podcast

-Or if you look at, let’s just say SE, already for my book, let’s just say I would personally sit out and wait on this stock, because if I look at the weekly, if I look at the monthly, for me, if I wanted to wait on this stock, and that was my risk profile, in this case meaning your risk profile, if you want it to wait on the stock, then what you do is sit and wait.
+Or if you look at, let’s just say SE, already for my book, let’s just say I would personally sit out and wait on this stock, because if I look at the weekly, if I look at the monthly, for me, if I wanted to wait on this stock, and that was my risk profile, in this case meaning your risk profile, if you want it to remain on the stock, then what you do is sit and wait.

 But if you are the person that wants to get in the stock, because you see potential, then what you do is, again, you now get a few shares up here.
-And if it goes higher, you can get more shares up at this level, and then again more shares at a higher level.
-And that just helps average your position a little bit further and further to the upside.
+And if it goes higher, you can get more shares up at this level, and then still more shares at a higher level.
+And that helps average your position a little bit further and further to the upside.

 Avoid getting emotional

 Because the problem is, if you really get in a lot of shares at this one price level, at a certain level, and now the stock has a pullback, it becomes very dangerous because you get emotional about the trades, you get really emotional and psychologically messed up as that stock starts pulling back, you get fearful, you start wondering, you start emailing, what do I do?
 You start watching the markets more and more, you’re not comfortable in trading, you don’t have the well-being, and you get in that roller coaster ride.